awsdocs/aws-step-functions-developer-guide/doc_source/sample-apigateway-workflow.md

 1. On the **New execution** page, enter an execution name \(optional\), and then choose **Start Execution**\.

-1. \(Optional\) To help identify your execution, you can specify an ID for it in the **Enter an execution name** box\.
-If you don't enter an ID, Step Functions generates a unique ID automatically\.
+1. \(Optional\) To identify your execution, you can specify a name for it in the **Name** box\.
+By default, Step Functions generates a unique execution name automatically\.
 **Note**
 Step Functions allows you to create state machine, execution, and activity names that contain non\-ASCII characters\.
 These non\-ASCII names don't work with Amazon CloudWatch\.
 To ensure that you can track CloudWatch metrics, choose a name that uses only ASCII characters\.